 Learn to live and think GLOBALLY!

-The International House is only open to Sophomores and the I-House will:
+The International House is only open to all Sophomores and some Juniors.
+The I-House will:

 - Create a community where students can enrich their understanding of other cultures, explore the world, and share their own cultural heritage

 - Enhance the impact of study/volunteer abroad experiences on participants and the Saint Mary's College community by providing a structured outlet for returnees to reflect on and integrate their learning into their own education and the campus community.

 Students in the community will have regular events that will explore culture, the world, and sustainability through food (cooking and dining out), international movies, afternoon or weekend cultural excursions, and other activities.
 We will also be teaming up with various departments and clubs for some events.